svalouch/ceph/doc/cephadm/operations.rst

    python command to add to the ``sudo`` configuration.
    In some rare configurations ``/usr/bin/cephadm`` will be used instead.

+   ``echo`` is used once during bootstrap, to test if passwordless sudo works by executing ``sudo echo``.
+It can be removed after successful bootstrapping.

 Configuring the ``sudoers`` file can be performed using a tool like ``visudo`` and adding or replacing a user configuration line such as the following: